John H. Frey: Career

 Frey served as a member of the Ridgefield Republican Town Committee from 1981 to 1998 and the Republican State Central Committee from 1989 to 2000.

 Before winning election to the state House of Representatives, Frey was appointed chairman of the Connecticut Real Estate Commission in 1995 by former Governor John G. Rowland.
 Frey held the distinct honor as the commission's youngest chairman in state history.
-Frey was also appointed 'government representative' for the University of Connecticut Business School Center for Real Estate and Economic Studies, a position he still holds.
+Frey was also appointed 'government representative' for the University of Connecticut Business School Center for Real Estate and Economic Studies.

+Real estate career

+Frey has been a Connecticut licensed real estate broker since 1987, forming his own three office firm CENTURY 21 Landmark Properties in 1992.
+He sold the company to Coldwell Banker Realty in 2015.
+In 2026, Frey was recognized as the top Coldwell Banker Realty Ridgefield/Redding sales associate in both sales volume and closed units for the fourth month of the year, reflecting continued success in the Connecticut residential real estate market.
+During the same year, he was named to the RealTrends Verified rankings of America's leading real estate professionals, placing him among the top 1.5% of real estate agents nationwide based on residential sales performance.
+This was the fourth consecutive year included on that verified list.

 Republican politics

 In February 2007, Frey was first elected as the Connecticut National Committeeman to the Republican National Committee.
 He was re-elected to a four-year term in 2008, a second full term in 2012, third term in 2016, a fourth term in 2020 and a fifth full term in June, 2024 making him the seventh longest serving member in the 168 member committee.
 Mr. Frey was appointed by RNC Chairman Michael Steele to the RNC Redistricting Committee, which is charged with planning for federal redistricting that begins after 2010.
 In July 2009, he was elected to the RNC Site Selection Committee.
 The eight member committee was charged with determining the site of the 2012 Republican National Convention (their recommendation of Tampa, Florida, was ratified by the Republican National Committee).
 Mr. Frey was appointed to the Committee on Arrangements, charged with the planning and oversight of the 2012 Republican National Convention.
 He has served on the RNC Rules Committee since 2007.
-He served as Sergeant-at-Arms of the 2016, 2020 and 2024 Republican National Conventions.
+He served as Delegate to all nine conventions since 1992 and Sergeant-at-Arms of the 2016, 2020 and 2024 Republican National Conventions.

 Mr. Frey was the 5th District coordinator for the Bob Dole 1996 presidential campaign and was a delegate to the Republican National Convention in San Diego, California, where he represented the state as a member of the Platform Committee.
 In 2004, for the third time he was a delegate to the Republican National Convention and again represented Connecticut on the Platform Committee, where he gained approval for language calling for a more transparent Indian tribe recognition process.
 He was a delegate to the 2008 Republican National Convention and served on the Rules Committee.